jblanked/WebCrawler-FlipperZero/README.md

 - **Error Logs**: Indicate problems encountered during execution (e.g., failed to open settings file).

 Connect your Flipper Zero to a computer and use a serial terminal to view these logs for detailed troubleshooting.

-## Known Issues
-1. **Screen Delay**: Occasionally, the Run screen may get stuck on "Receiving Data".
-   - If it takes longer than 10 seconds, restart your Flipper Zero.

 *Happy Crawling! 🕷️*